Light, Form and Color

 Rose Cut

-An antique and romantic cut where the gem features a completely flat base and a raised, dome-like faceted top, resembling the unfolding petals of a rosebud.
+An antique and romantic cut where the gemstone has an entirely flat base and a raised top shaped like a faceted dome, resembling the unfolding petals of a rosebud.

-A structured piece of jewelry designed specifically to attach to the shoulder of a dress or jacket.
-They function as a high-fashion broach that dictates how the fabric drapes, very common in gala dresses or historical costumes.
+A structured piece of jewelry designed specifically to be fastened to the shoulder of a dress or a jacket.
+They function as a haute couture brooch that dictates the drape of the fabric, very common in gala gowns or historical costumes.

 Ultra-Contemporary Art

-Ultra-contemporary art is the art of the "absolute now," standing out for being at the absolute forefront of innovation.
-Unlike traditional contemporary art, it focuses on the immediate present and is created by a new generation that employs cutting-edge technologies (such as artificial intelligence and virtual reality), innovative materials, and interactive pieces to question the most urgent issues of our current society in a rapid and impactful way.
+Ultra-contemporary art is the art of the "absolute now," distinguished by being at the forefront of innovation.
+Unlike traditional contemporary art, it focuses on the immediate present and is created by a new generation that utilizes cutting-edge technologies (such as artificial intelligence and virtual reality), innovative materials, and interactive works to question the most urgent issues of our current society in a rapid and impactful manner.

 Bibliographies